Adversarially Robust Low Dimensional Representations

 \end{theorem}

-The theorem above will be established by proving a statement about the more general problem of finding a low-rank projection that satisfies {\em any} monotone norm constraint that can be approximately separated.
-While the $q \to 2$ norm is not monotone, as discussed in Section~\ref{sec:prelims}, we will show that applying the more general guarantee on an appropriate monotone norm helps prove Theorem~\ref{thm:worstcase:frob} above.
+The theorem above will be established by proving a statement about the more general problem of finding a low-rank projection under {\em any} monotone norm constraint that can be approximately certified.
+While the $q \to 2$ norm is not monotone as discussed in Section~\ref{sec:prelims}, we will show that applying the more general guarantee on an appropriate monotone norm helps prove Theorem~\ref{thm:worstcase:frob} above.
 Let $\gnorm{\cdot}$ be a monotone matrix norm.
-Consider the following generalization of problem \eqref{prob:gen:fr} that given a data matrix $A \in \R^{n \times m}$, and a parameter $\kappa \ge 1$, finds a projection
+Consider the following generalization of problem \eqref{eq:intro:PCA} that given a data matrix $A \in \R^{n \times m}$, and a parameter $\kappa \ge 1$, finds a projection